deepshamenghani/R_Python_Reticulate/README.md

 Yarnsandcoffee has a few authors to choose from, but she also might take this opportunity to introduce rieslingm to her own favorite designer, PetiteKnit!

 Overall, through this data exploration project, yarnsandcoffee now has a lot of information to go to her local yarn store to buy rieslingm a wonderful gift!
+She will likely buy 1,400 yards of DK weight yarn for an Andea Mowry sweater.
+A very, very generous gift!